julicudini/TreeOfCells/README.md

 An important challenge in analysing single cell RNA sequencing (scRNAseq) data is the robust inference of trajectories between cell types.
-Current methods assign cells across a continnuous progression between end-point states.
+Current methods assign cells across a continuous progression between end-point states.
 These techniques, however, assume all cell types along the continuum are present in the data, which, given their often transient nature, is unlikely.
 This program attempts to adapt existing  phylogenetic models for use with scRNAseq data to